hectoragvz/machine-learning-base/README.md

   * Trusted API

 Review the included notebooks to get familiar with the basic stack you need to know to get into ML.

+The included project-notebooks cover a workflow along both classification and regression problems.
+However, these are treating structured data, as the tools covered in this notebook combine to fill complete end-to-end analysis.

+For unstructured data, refer to deep learning material and use this notebook to review the toolkit when needed (Pandas, numpy, matplotlib, scikit-learn).